relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ### <a name="reporting-issues">Reporting Issues</a>

-Following these guidelines helps us in understanding the request and provide a quicker response time.
+Before reporting an issue, please follow these guidelines.
+It helps us in understanding the request and provide a quicker response time.

 * Determine if it's a bug report or a feature enhancement.
 * Perform a quick search in the [issue tracker](https://github.com/relativitydev/relativity.testing.framework/issues) to see if the issue has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.